-Combine the counts of co-dominant species from all layers to identify the total species count.
+\ Combine the counts of co-dominant species from all layers to identify the total species count.
 Each plant species is only counted once when calculating the Number of Co-dominant Species and Percent Invasion submetric scores, regardless of the numbers of layers in which it occurs.

 Floating or Canopy-forming Invasive?
 Short (<0.3 m) Invasive?

 Medium (0.3-1.0 m) Invasive?
 Tall (1.0-3.0 m) Invasive?

 Very Tall (>3.0 m) Invasive?
-Total number of co-dominant species for all layers combined (enter here and use in Table 23) Demonst Immedian recent invasion (enter here and use in Table 23) (chief here and use in Tuble 20)
+Total number of co-dominant

+species for all layers combined

+(enter here and see Table 21)

+Percent Invasion

+(enter here and see Table 21)